curiousML/bmal/README.md

 # BMAL

-This project is to analyze batch mode active learning efficiency
+This project is to analyze batch mode active learning's efficiency